Creating Drillable Reports¶

 The previously hidden columns, starting at C6, and A8 are simply satisfying the MemberUID arguments of the CMEMBER functions in column A and on row 7.

 With some further customiation of data and colors, we publish a drillable report, shown below:

 Because RowDrill pushes cells down and across, it can be incompatible with formulas that rely on remaining in one place.

-If inserting other content below a RowDrill is a problem, you could use a CReportFrame to enclose the content below the RowDrill
+If inserting other content below a RowDrill is a problem, you can use a CReportFrame to enclose the content below the RowDrill.